EmulatedSeasons/emuos/README.md

 requires an `i686-elf` cross compiler as well as nasm and gnumake. can only be built on linux and wsl.

 to build use `make`

-the cmake does nothing cause i have no idea how to get that to work